 If the idea of a constantly changing environment sounds appealing, consider working as a travel nurse.
 Although you might have to get used to living out of a suitcase, you can be an instrumental force against healthcare staffing deficiencies.

 Eryn Greene is an avid blogger.
-If you'd like an advanced career in nursing, apply for an and to msn program from the University of San Francisco.
+If you'd like an advanced career in nursing, apply for an msn program from the University of San Francisco.

 Photo By: Vladimir Morozov